 CEO, Queensland Reconstruction Authority, Brendan Moon

 Brendan Moon was appointed to the role of Chief Executive Officer of the Queensland Reconstruction Authority in June 2016, after acting in the position since November 2015.
 Prior to this, he was Deputy Chief Executive Officer and has been at the QRA since 2011 as General Manager, Operations.

 Brendan is an accomplished senior executive and has substantial experience across the public and private sector.

-He has managed the State’s $80 million Betterment Fund, helping to improve the State’s infrastructure resilience and has been led a multi-disciplinary team to in the assessment, delivery and acquittal of the more than $13 billion program of reconstruction works being administered by the QRA.
+He has managed the State’s $80 million Betterment Fund, helping to improve the State’s infrastructure resilience and has led a multi-disciplinary team in the assessment, delivery and acquittal of the more than $13 billion program of reconstruction works being administered by the QRA.